Cesartwothousands/Cesartwothousands/README.md

 I graduate from Changwang School of Honors in Nanjing University of Information Science & Technology(NUIST), I earned Bachelor of Engineering in a joint program with University of Chinese Academy of Sciences, major in Telecommunication Engineering.

-If you have any questions about my work, please feel free to contact me.
+If you have any questions about my work, please feel free to contact me(cesarchen616@outlook.com).

 ## Education📚